 The sand dunes at the beach are very important, providing food and cover for the insects and small birds that live or visit the beach.
 Sand dunes stabilise the beach and prevent coastal erosion.
 Please help to protect them by avoiding walking over the delicate coastal vegetation.

-Kingsbarns are winners of a Keep Scotland Beautiful 2018 Beach Award and a Silver award in the National Loo of the Year Awards 2016.
+Kingsbarns are winners of a Keep Scotland Beautiful 2018 Beach Award.